silentsysop/cnfair-calculator/README.md

 # Join discord for support & updates [here](https://discord.gg/xzRtH4J7vU)

-# Cnfair 80% Calculator Extension
+# Cnfair Calculator Extension

-The Cnfair 80% Calculator is a Chrome extension designed to automatically calculate and display the price of products at 80% off on [cnfair.com](https://cnfair.com).
+The Cnfair Calculator is a Chrome extension designed to automatically calculate and display the price of products at 80% off (flash sale) and old prices (no events) on [cnfair.com](https://cnfair.com).
 Created with simplicity in mind, it enhances your shopping experience by instantly showing you the discounted price without any manual calculation.

 ## Features